-A lobbyist is an individual, business or organization that is lobbying a member of the board.
+A lobbyist is an individual, business or organization that is lobbying a member of the $\mathbf{b}\mathbf{B}$ oard.
 It is usually defined as direct or indirect efforts to solicit support and influence decisions on behalf of another party or an organization, often away from public scrutiny.

-- (a) "Consultant lobbyist" means a person who, for payment lobbies on behalf of a client and includes, but is not limited to government relations consultants, lawyers, accountants, or other professional advisors who provide lobbying services for their clients; - (b) "Corporate in house lobbyist" means an owner or employee of a company or corporation that carries on commercial activities for financial gain.
+- a) "Consultant lobbyist" means a person who, for payment, lobbies on behalf of a client and includes, but is not limited to government relations consultants, lawyers, accountants, or other professional advisors who provide lobbying services for their clients; - b) "Corporate in house lobbyist" means an owner or employee of a company or corporation that carries on commercial activities for financial gain.

 On occasion, lobbyists may attempt to communicate with Trustees for the purpose of influencing Trustees with respect to the procurement of goods and services and the awarding of contracts.
-Trustees may redirect such inquiries to the Director of Education.
+Trustees may must re-direct such inquiries to the Director of Education.
 Trustees must not communicate with a lobbyist during a procurement process and must not use their influence to gain nor advance the interests of any particular party during a procurement process.

-Trustees shall be vigilant in their duty to serve public interest when
+Trustees shall be vigilant in their duty to serve public interest when faced dealing with lobbying activity.